maxym-dzyba/Football_Analytic_Project/README.md

 Insights:
 - The biggest clubs have the biggest smart overpay, which give them quality players.
 But at the same time they have the biggest wasted overpay
-- Transfer overpay is not the proof of inefficiency or effeciency of players
+- Transfer overpay is not the proof of inefficiency or efficiency of players
-- Only 72 from 641 (11% of clubs) overpay for players.
-Other clubs make budget-smart transfers.
+- Most clubs do not systematically overpay

+## Conclusions
+- Clubs do not fail because of average decisions - they fail because of a few expensive mistakes that has a big impact of total overpay of club
+- Market value often doesn't show the real price for transfer
+- Larger clubs show higher total overpayment mostly due to higher transfer volume and higher spending capacity, not necessarily worse decision quality
+- Market value doesn't show a real price for player

+## Reccomendations
+- Focus on reducing downside risk in high-cost transfers, rather than avoiding low-performing player categories entirely
+- Clubs should optimize scouting for value gap (performance vs price), especially in mid-tier markets
+- Squad efficiency is better improved through balanced portfolio building rather than targeting only top-performing players